Wilfrid Gore Browne

 Wilfrid Gore Browne (6 May 1859 – 15 March 1928) was an Anglican bishop, the first Bishop of Kimberley and Kuruman from 1912 to 1928.
 He was described as a saintly bishop with "a keen sense of humour" and "a winning courtesy."

 Early life and education

-Gore Browne was born in India on 6 May 1859, the youngest of the family of Col Sir Thomas Gore Browne KCMG, spending his early years in New Zealand where his father was Governor.
+Gore Browne was born in Auckland, New Zealand, the youngest of the family of Col Sir Thomas Gore Browne.
+He spent his early years in New Zealand where his father was Governor.
 He was educated, with his brother Frank Gore Browne, K.C., at Harrow School (from 1873) and at Trinity College, Cambridge where he took his degree in 1881.
 Before his ordination Gore Browne enlisted with the 11th Hussars for six months "with the object of getting experience which would help him in his work among men."
 Wilfrid Gore Browne was the uncle of Stewart Gore-Browne, the founder of Shiwa Ngandu in Zambia.